martinm43/stroman/README.md

 The main creative work this builds upon as stated above is Carl Panzarino's mlbgame, using the MLB license, located at https://github.com/panzarino/mlbgame/blob/master/LICENSE

-(c) of some kind - TBD - Martin Miller

 TBD soon, RQ INT means requires internet, a lot of these are just raw ideas:

 * Instead of using temp csvs, use the database.
 This might allow use to use C++ or other faster languages.